stealjs/steal/docs/config-jsonOptions.md

 Which will be imported by Steal.
 However the package.json contains metadata include paths on your filesystem that you likely don't want exposed by a web-server.

 Typically code only needs their version for a few properties, such as the **version**.
-Using the *transform* function we can remote all others:
+Using the *transform* function we can remove all others:

 ```
 steal.config({